-Beat a new year financial hangover: Fast track credit card debt recovery and start this year feeling financially fit
+Beat a new year credit card debt hangover and start the year financially fit

 Starting the new year with a financial hangover?
-Take control now, build a smarter budget, pay off credit card debt fast, and manage BNPL purchases to kick off the year financially strong.
+Take control now, build a realistic budget, pay off credit card debt fast, and manage BNPL purchases to kick off the year financially strong.

-Recover from a financial hangover and start the year strong
+Recover from credit card debt and start the year strong

 It’s a wrap!
-Decorations might still be lingering, and the leftovers are long gone, but reality is setting in, along with holiday debt.
+Decorations might still be lingering, and the leftovers are long gone, but reality is setting in, along with holiday debt and that familiar financial hangover many credit card holders feel after the festive season.
 If your credit card balance is looking a little worse for wear, or you’re regretting how many Christmas gifts ended up on BNPL… we see you!
 At MyBudget, we get it, the festive season can add up quickly, and many Australians are waking up with a debt hangover when they’d rather be setting financial goals for the new year.

 The good news?
-It’s not too late to take control and make 2025 your most financially confident year yet.
-With a few simple steps, you can get back on track, tackle your debt, and start the new year feeling financially fit.
+It’s not too late to take control and make 2026 your most financially confident year yet.
+With a few simple steps and systems, you can tackle your debt, get back on track and start the new year feeling financially fit.

-Credit cards and Buy Now, Pay Later (BNPL) services made much of this festive generosity possible, but now, those December expenses are showing up on bank statements, and minimum payments might not even be enough to make a dent.
+Credit cards, debit cards, cash advances and Buy Now, Pay Later (BNPL) services made much of this festive generosity possible, but now those December expenses are showing up on credit card statements, bank accounts and direct debit schedules, and minimum payments might not even be enough to make a dent in your credit card balance.
 Relatable?
 Don’t worry, you’re not alone, and we’re here to help you bounce back!

 Steps to cure your new year financial hangover